obertm/OneADayLocal/docs/Euler009_explained.md

   - Impact: Faster solvers and reduced infrastructure costs.

 ## Key takeaways
-- Translate constraints into parametric forms.
+- Use parametric forms + divisibility to prune the search.
-- Use divisibility to prune; compute directly once parameters fit.
+- Complexity drops from cubic to near-square-root.